rnsloan/moviesearch/README.md

 Movie search using the [https://www.themoviedb.org](themoviedb) api and Material Design.

+Built to test out a few recent things in the react ecosystem (functional components, router v1, shallow renderer)

 Uses a [signals library](https://github.com/Hypercubed/mini-signals) instead of a store to communicate between components.

 ### Note: Material Design Lite Usage